brainy-bug/portfolio/README.md

 ## Getting started

-Click on (https://devyinka.vercel.app)[my portfolio] to view the website on any web browser.
+Click on (my portfolio)[https://devyinka.vercel.app] to view the website on any web browser.

 ## Contributions